Carlos Albert: Biography

-This year will also be important in his career, because he has started his collaboration with the Alberto Cornejo BAT Gallery in Madrid which represents the sculptor's work in the Art Fair Art Madrid.
-Also in this gallery, Carlos Albert, shown later among others, are two major individual exhibition projects like Spaces Forged II in 2010, with a great reception by the public and critics and Spaces Forged III in 2012, in which you can see a shift in his work from the technical perspective and composition with different pieces.
-However, at the same time they are related to each other, giving them all a link that makes clear the trademark of this sculptor.
+Collaboration with the Alberto Cornejo BAT Gallery in Madrid also began in 2007 which represents the sculptor's work in the Art Fair Art Madrid.
+Also in this gallery, Carlos Albert, are two major individual exhibition projects like Spaces Forged II in 2010, and Spaces Forged III in 2012.

-2008 continued on one hand to be the year of recognition for the artist, who won first prize in competitions such as the consolidated Victorio Macho Award from the City of Palencia and the Manuel Martinez Bragagnolo Sculpture Competition of the City Council of Majadahonda.
-On the other hand, regarding his exhibitions, he presented the solo exhibition, Close Encounters of the Four Seventeen Gallery of Madrid, which he had previously exhibited.
+2008, Carlos was awarded first prize in the consolidated Victorio Macho Award from the City of Palencia and the Manuel Martinez Bragagnolo Sculpture Competition of the City Council of Majadahonda.
+He also presented the solo exhibition, Close Encounters of the Four Seventeen Gallery of Madrid.

-In 2010 and 2011 he participated in several group exhibitions, such as the Youth Exchange titled Contemporary Art at the Van Dyck Art Gallery in Gijón, where the work of Carlos Albert achieved recognition and importance within the current art scene.
+In 2010 and 2011 he participated in several group exhibitions, such as the Youth Exchange titled Contemporary Art at the Van Dyck Art Gallery in Gijón.

-His presence in the arts sector has increased as time has passed and not only in the Spanish field but also abroad, in such renowned art fairs like Karlshruhe Art Fair and in German art galleries, such as 100KUBIK of Cologne, which in 2013 we will see a selection of works, in order to create greater awareness of his work internationally.
+His work was shown abroad in such renowned art fairs like Karlshruhe Art Fair and in German art galleries, such as 100KUBIK of Cologne.
+How work is represented online by Plastiké Art Gallery.

-From the beginning of his career, Albert's effort to make visible his work was reflected in numerous solo and group exhibitions in which he participated and in the many events in which his presence has not been unnoticed by the public or by the organizations, earning numerous awards.

-Also, Carlos Albert currently is committed to showcasing his work over the Internet and does so through the online art gallery Plastiké Art Gallery.

-His career from 1999 until 2012 appears in a collection in a publication of 240 pages, entitled Carlos Albert, sculptor, which includes an interesting essay by the President of the Spanish Association of the Critics of Art, Tomás Paredes.
-In this book you can see the evolution of his work from the beginning, marked by clear influences of others, and finally evolving to compositions which Albert shows his own personality and personal code, a career that continues to this day to surprise anyone contemplates his sculptures.
+His career from 1999 until 2012 appears in a collection in a publication of 240 pages, entitled Carlos Albert, Sculptor, which includes an essay by the President of the Spanish Association of the Critics of Art, Tomás Paredes.
+The book illustrates the evolution of his work from the beginning, marked by clear influences of others, and finally evolving to a personal, recognizable style.

-As some of the sculptures of Carlos Albert, diaphanous horizon, beginning to chart the direction of its path, its heterodox work, his instincts, his elegant style, his singing Ferruginous radiant...

-Tomás Paredes.
-President of the Spanish Association of Art Critics (Sculpture fragment test (gender, instinct, style) present in the book Carlos Albert, sculptor).